 Most lenders offer home equity loans due to their low-risk nature, and, because of the collateral, interest rates are often lower than personal loans.
 Continue reading for an explanation on home equity loans, how they work, and their main benefits and disadvantages.

-Most homeowners finance the purchase of their properties by using mortgages, which are a form of installment loans.
+Most homeowners finance the purchase of their properties by using mortgages.
 Mortgages are issued by financial institutions, and their amount varies depending on the value of the property.
 In most cases, the transaction is funded through the loan as well as a down payment (commonly from the borrower’s own savings), and the home’s equity will typically be equal to the amount of the down payment.

 Subsequently, as the borrower pays for each installment of the mortgage, the balance is reduced, and the portion of the property that is owned by the borrower increases.
 This portion is known as the equity portion.
 This portion of the property that the borrower owns can be used for a home equity loan, which is considered to be a second mortgage on the property.